Skip to content

 The use of procedural sedation with nitrous oxide is ideal for this short painful procedure.
 Flex the hip on the affected side, thereby relaxing the quads muscle.
 Apply pressure to the lateral border of the patella in a medial direction while extending the knee.
 A satisfying ‘clunk’ should be felt as the patella slides back into its home in the trochlear groove of the distal femur.

-Post-reduction management:
+Post-reduction management

 There is no evidence-based consensus to guide ongoing treatment, especially in first-time dislocations (see controversies below).
 Once reduced, the application of a knee immobilizer will help reduce ongoing analgesia requirements.
-Studies have failed to demonstrate a benefit of one type of immobilization device over another – therefore follow local guidance; knee brace in full extension, cylinder cast or above knee back-slab are all acceptable.
+Studies have failed to demonstrate the benefit of one type of immobilization device over another – therefore follow local guidance; knee brace in full extension, cylinder cast or above knee back-slab are all acceptable.

 Ensure ongoing analgesia requirements post-discharge are met, and consider crutches until seen back in the orthopaedic clinic.